 In fact, according to State of Inbound, the most successful channel to connect with prospects is via phone:

 And that goes for every single level of seniority in your company.

-Phone calls can help you drive tons of sales, even in 2018.
+Phone calls can help you drive tons of sales.

 Online marketing promises the world at our fingertips.